James Green (rugby league)

 He played for Hull Kingston Rovers in the Super League, and on loan from Hull KR at Workington Town and the Gateshead Thunder in Championship 1 and the Batley Bulldogs in the Championship.
 Green played for the Leigh Centurions in the Super League, and spent time on loan from Leigh at the Sheffield Eagles in the Championship.
-He has also played for the Castleford Tigers (Heritage № 980) in the top flight, and on loan from Castleford at Halifax in the second tier, and the Bradford Bulls in League 1.
+He has also played for the Castleford Tigers in the top flight, and on loan from Castleford at Halifax in the second tier, and the Bradford Bulls in League 1.
 Green later joined Bradford on a permanent deal in the Championship.

 Background

 Green was born in Beverley, East Riding of Yorkshire, England.